 Fortunately, you can get through this time relatively symptom-free if you have a plan of action and choose foods that are a little kinder to your tummy.
 All of this information and more, including how to get into that LBD without a swollen belly, survive the office Christmas party and other social events, and still enjoy your Christmas dinner, can be found in my Christmas Survival Guide.

-My name is Linda, and I have been a natural health therapist for 27 years.
+My name is Linda, and I have been a natural health therapist since 1991.
 I run a busy natural health clinic in Nottingham, and I’m the founder of Just For Tummies, the UK’s only supplement range dedicated to helping people who have digestive, gut and bladder problems.